Insulate your garden now with a layer of mulch for protection. This also gives your garden beds a fall facelift.

 To restore your garden’s good looks, start by cleaning up edges, composting spent plants and treating gardens to a layer of mulch.
-A cushion of mulch prevents weeds, saves water and reduces compaction and erosion.
+A cushion of mulch prevents weeds, saves water and reduces soil compaction and erosion.

 How to Insulate Your Garden and Give it a Fall FacelifT: